Freedom Tunnel: Artwork

 Over the tunnel's years of disuse, its isolated nature allowed graffiti artists and street artists to work without fear of arrest, leading to larger and more ambitious pieces.
 The tunnel has unique lighting provided by grates in the sidewalks of Riverside Park above the space.
-The descending shafts of light allow graffiti art to be seen in the gloom, and artists would often center their projects under the light to take advantage of the spot-lighting effect, as if in a gallery.
+The descending shafts of light allow graffiti art to be seen in the gloom, and artists would often center their projects under the light to take advantage of the spot-lighting effect as if in a gallery.

-After achieving popularity in the book Spraycan art by James Prigoff and Henry Chalfant, graffiti artists began to flock to the Freedom Tunnel and gained access through a series of broken gates near 103rd Street and Riverside Park.
-Early artists who left their mark on the tunnel included Smith and his brother Sane (who died in 1991), Ghost, Twist, Dan Plasma, Cost, and Revs.
+After achieving popularity in the book Spraycan Art by James Prigoff and Henry Chalfant, graffiti artists began to flock to the Freedom Tunnel and gained access through a series of broken gates near 103rd Street and Riverside Park.
+Early artists who left their mark on the tunnel included the duo Sane Smith, Ghost, Twist, Dan Plasma, Cost, and Revs.
 Until the construction of the Trump Riverside development, the south end of the tunnel terminated in a large open area.
 In the 1980s and 1990s, a tent city with pirated electricity and hundreds, perhaps thousands of dwellers existed in the south end of the tunnel.
 Retired trains were also permanently parked near the south end of the tunnel allowing artists to cover whole cars with paint and murals, even if the cars themselves never left the tunnels.
 However, the homeless population was gradually relocated from the tunnel to other places.
 "Freedom" dedicated one of the tunnel's murals to the former homeless population there.